-First things first: I strongly recommend that you don’t disclose your current or desired salary during your job interviews because you could end up boxed into the range you suggest and cost yourself a lot of money.
+First things first: I strongly recommend that you don’t disclose your current or expected salary during your job interviews because you could end up boxed into the range you suggest and cost yourself a lot of money.

 But you already declared your desired salary, and you want to negotiate for something higher.
 How do you do that?